luohaoliu/interview-question-practice/SQL_concept_review.md

 The SQL INSERT INTO SELECT Statement

 The INSERT INTO SELECT statement copies data from one table and inserts it into another table.
 INSERT INTO SELECT requires that data types in source and target tables match.
 The existing records in the target table are unaffected.

+SQL INSERT INTO SELECT Examples

+The following SQL statement copies "Suppliers" into "Customers" (the columns that are not filled with data, will contain NULL):

+INSERT INTO Customers (CustomerName, City, Country) SELECT SupplierName, City, Country FROM Suppliers;

+The following SQL statement copies "Suppliers" into "Customers" (fill all columns):

+INSERT INTO Customers (CustomerName, ContactName, Address, City, PostalCode, Country) SELECT SupplierName, ContactName, Address, City, PostalCode, Country FROM Suppliers;